dLeigh01/gallery-of-horns/README.md

 Number and name of feature: **#1 - Display Images**

-Estimate of time needed to complete:
+Estimate of time needed to complete: 45 min

-Start time:
+Start time: 2:40

 Finish time: